Emotional Intelligence

 • Emotional intelligence involves understanding and managing emotions in a way that is effective.

-• It encompasses self-awareness and self-management, social awareness, and relationship management.
+• It includes self-awareness, self-management, social awareness, and relationship management.

 Additional Information